projectchrono/chrono/doxygen/documentation/tutorials/chrono/tutorials.md

 ==========================

 The tutorials below focus on how to set up physical systems in Chrono.
-No graphical user interface is used.
-See the [Irrlicht tutorials](@ref tutorial_table_of_content_chrono_irrlicht) for demos with a 3D graphical output.
+No graphical user interface comes into play.
+See the [Irrlicht tutorials](@ref tutorial_table_of_content_chrono_irrlicht) for examples with a 3D graphical output.

 -   @subpage tutorial_demo_buildsystem

-    Tutorial which teaches the basic approach to build and simulate mechanical systems.
-No 3D user interface is used here, so you compile this example even if you do not have Irrlicht 3D visualization library installed.
-Learn how:
+    Basics of building and simulating mechanical systems.
+Learn how to:

     - create a physical system (a slider-crank)
     - add/remove rigid bodies
     - create mechanical joints between bodies
     - perform a simulation
-    - No GUI: only text output.

 -   @subpage tutorial_demo_powertrain

-    Tutorial which teaches the basic approach to build systems that embed powertrains, made with 1-degree-of-freedom items (rotating shafts).
+    Building systems that embed powertrains modeled with one-degree-of-freedom elements (rotating shafts).
+Learn how to:

     - connect 1D shafts with transmission ratios
     - connect 1D shafts with 1D clutches, brakes, etc.
-    - connect a 1D shaft to a 3D body.
+    - connect a 1D shaft to a 3D body
-    - No GUI: only text output.

 -   @subpage tutorial_demo_chfunctions

-    Tutorial that teaches how to use the ChFunction inherited classes to build math functions of y=f(x) type.
-The ChFunction objects are 'building blocks' whose main usage is to describe motion laws, such as trajectories in automation and robotics, etc.
+    Using ChFunction inherited classes to build math functions of \f$ y=f(x) \f$ type.
+The ChFunction objects are 'building blocks' used to describe motion laws such as, for instance, trajectories in automation and robotics.
+Learn how to:

-    - create and use ChFunction objects, from available classes.
+    - create and use ChFunction objects
-    - define a custom function by inheriting from ChFunction class.
+    - define a custom function by inheriting from the ChFunction class
-    - No GUI: only text output.

 -   @subpage tutorial_demo_math

-    Tutorial that teaches main mathematical tools (vectors, matrices)
+    Main mathematical entities used in Chrono such as vectors and matrices.
+See also the [math support](@ref mathematical_objects) page in the reference manual.

 -   @subpage tutorial_demo_coords

-    Tutorial that teaches coordinate transformations
+    Coordinate transformations related issues.
+See also the [manual page](@ref coordinate_transformations) discussing this topic.

 -   @subpage tutorial_demo_stream

-    Tutorial that teaches how to use ChStream classes to write/load from file streams.
+    Using ChStream classes to write/load from file streams.

 -   @subpage tutorial_demo_archive

-    Tutorial that teaches how to perform serialization/deserialization of C++ classes
+    Perform serialization/deserialization of C++ classes